hacksdump/Networking-Assignment/assignment_9/part_3/solution.md

     The SYN flag and Acknowledgement flag in the segment are set to 1 and they indicate that this segment is a SYNACK segment.

 e.
 No. 4 segment is the TCP segment containing the HTTP POST command.
+It's sequence no. is 1.

 f.
 The HTTP POST segment is considered as the first segment.
 Segments 1 – 6 are No. 4, 5, 7, 8, 10, and 11 in this trace respectively.
 The ACKs of segments 1 – 6 are No. 6, 9, 12, 14, 15, and 16 in this trace.

-g.
-Length of the first TCP segment (containing the HTTP POST): 619 bytes
-    Length of each of the other five TCP segments: 1514 bytes

-h.
-The minimum amount of buffer space (receiver window) advertised at server for the entire trace is 5840 bytes, which shows in the first acknowledgement from the server.
-This receiver window grows steadily until a maximum receiver buffer size of 62780 bytes.
-The sender is never throttled due to lacking of receiver buffer space by inspecting this trace.

     EstimatedRTT = 0.875 * EstimatedRTT + 0.125 * SampleRTT